Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 All right.

-The crowd has spoken.
+The crowd is spoken.

-That's one of the wildest tales we've ever had because it just was going all over the
+That's one of the wildest tales we've ever had

-place the whole time.
+because it just was going all over the place the whole time.

-Yeah.
 I thought you'd lost the plot for a bit.

-I was like, I don't know where this is going,
+I was like, I don't know where this is going.

-and I don't know what's happening.
+I don't know what's happening.

 And I was a bit frightened.